Dessin d'enfant: Riemann surfaces and Belyi pairs

 The dessin d'enfant arising from the rational function $f=-(x-1)^3(x-9)/64x$.
 Not to scale.

-At most points of the Riemann sphere, this transformation is a local homeomorphism: it maps a small disk centered at any point in a one-to-one way into another disk.
+At most points of the Riemann sphere, this transformation is a local homeomorphism: it maps a small disk centered at any point in a one-to-one way onto another disk.
 However, at certain critical points, the mapping is more complicated, and maps a disk centered at the point in a $k$-to-one way onto its image.
 The number $k$ is known as the degree of the critical point and the transformed image of a critical point is known as a critical value.

 The example given above, $f$, has the following critical points and critical values.
 (Some points of the Riemann sphere that, while not themselves critical, map to one of the critical values, are also included; these are indicated by having degree one.)